xiaoyu961031/Fine-tuned-Gemini/README.md

 ## References:
-Our paper is accepted in the Journal of Material Chemistry A:
+Our paper has been accepted in the Journal of Material Chemistry A:
 Xiaoyu Wu and Jianwen Jiang.
 Can Large Language Models Predict Hydrophobicity in Metal-organic Frameworks?
 DOI: 10.1039/D5TA01139F